-At first glance to most screenwriters, it makes no sense.
+At first glance, to most screenwriters, it makes no sense.

 You’ve written at least one amazing screenplay.
-Either it placed well in one of the major contests, competitions, or fellowships — which has garnered you meetings — or you’ve managed to network your way into getting an industry insider to read it.
+Either it placed well in one of the primary contests, competitions, or fellowships — which has garnered you meetings — or you’ve managed to network your way into getting an industry insider to read it.
 They like it and want to meet with you at their office.